rpicard/explore-flask/6-advanced_patterns_for_views_and_routing.md

 ```
 { WARNING: `@app.route` should always be the outermost view decorator. }

 Only an authenticated user will be able to access the _/dashboard_ route.
-Depending on your Flask-Login configuration, unauthenticated users may be redirected to a sign-in route.
+You can configure Flask-Login to redirect unauthenticated users to a login page, return an HTTP 401 status or anything else you’d like it to do with them.

 ### Caching